usgs/wdfn-blog/README.md

   * `image` is not required, but will improve the look of the main "blog" page.
 Without an image, a generic USGS image will be included.

-  * `categories` is a small list of approved options.
-The current list is `Data Science`, `Applications`, and `Software Development`.
-For each category, there is a designated list of people that have the authority to approve posts.
+  * `categories` is a small list of approved options, curated by the managing editor.
+They help build the overall site navigation structure.

   * `tags` are more specific words, and do not need to be on a pre-approved list, these will show up on the navigation of the post.